ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 * Do you want your attorneys or replacement attorneys to make all their decisions together and agree everything unanimously?
 * Are you happy for your attorneys to choose whether they make decisions together or individually?
 * Do your attorneys understand how you would like them to make decisions?
-* Do you know what will happen if 1 attorney can't act any more?
+* Do you know what will happen if one attorney can't act any more?
 * Do you want replacement attorneys?
 They're an important backup if your attorneys have to make some or all decisions together.

 ### Related help topics